Alexis Hall (actress)

-Alexis Hall (born 23 January 1980) is an English actress, singer and model from Manchester.
+Alexis Hall (born 23 January 1980) is an English born Professional Singer Songwriter Model Actress Manchester.

 Career

 She played the role of Precious, a model agency scout in the television series Hollyoaks: In the City.

 Hollyoaks: In the City is a spin-off of the Channel 4 television series Hollyoaks.
 It is set in the city of Liverpool, not the usual Hollyoaks setting of Chester.

 The show also serves as a continuation to 2005's Hollyoaks: Let Loose which followed the lives of ex-Hollyoaks characters Ben Davies and Lisa Hunter.